Benign Prostatic Hyperplasia (BPH) Treatment

 - Increased frequency of urination, especially at night

-How is Benign Prostatic Hyperplasia (BPH) treated?
+How is Benign Prostatic Hyperplasia treated?

 In the past, many of the treatments available to men with BPH have been surgical in nature.